-- 1. As disclosed in Note 2.1 to the consolidated financial statements, the Group did not apply the requirements of IAS 29 - Financial Reporting in Hyperinflationary Economies "IAS 29" in the accompanying consolidated financial statements for the year ended 31 December 2022.
-Had the Group applied the requirements of IAS 29, many elements and disclosures in the accompanying consolidated financial statements, including the comparative financial information for the year ended 31 December 2021, would have been materially different.
-The effects on the consolidated financial statements arising from this departure have not been determined.
-Our opinion for the year ended 31 December 2021 was modified for the same reasons. - 2.
-The Group translated its monetary assets and liabilities denominated in foreign currencies as well as all transactions in foreign currencies that occurred during the year ended 31 December 2022, using the official published exchange rates as disclosed in Note 1 to the consolidated financial statements.
+- 1. As disclosed in Note 2.1 to the consolidated financial statements, the Group did not apply the requirements of IAS 29 - Financial Reporting in Hyperinflationary Economies "IAS 29" in the accompanying consolidated financial statements for the year ended 31 December 2021.
+Had the Group applied the requirements of IAS 29, many elements and disclosures in the accompanying consolidated financial statements, including the comparative financial information for the year ended 31 December 2020, would have been materially different.
+The effects on the consolidated financial statements arising from this departure have not been determined. - 2.
+The Group translated its monetary assets and liabilities denominated in foreign currencies as well as all transactions in foreign currencies that occurred during the year ended 31 December 2021, using the official published exchange rates as disclosed in Note 1 to the consolidated financial statements.
 However, during the year, other exchange rates were introduced through legal exchange mechanisms, and several exchange rates became available, depending on the source and nature of the transaction or balance.
 As per IAS 21 -The Effects of Changes in Foreign Exchange Rates, when several exchange rates are available, the rate to be used is that at which the future cash flows represented by the transaction or balance could have been settled if those cash flows had occurred at the measurement date.
 Due to the uncertainties disclosed in Note 1 to the consolidated financial statements, Management did not use the rate at which the future cash flows could have been settled.
 Had the Group used the rate at which the future cash flows could have been settled, many accounts and disclosures in the consolidated financial statements would have been materially different.
-The effects on the consolidated financial statements from the departure of IAS 21 and the uncertainties relating to the appropriate exchange rates have not been determined.
-Our opinion for the year ended 31 December 2021 was modified for the same reasons.
+The effects on the consolidated financial statements from the departure of IAS 21 and the uncertainties relating to the appropriate exchange rates have not been determined. - 3.
+As at 31 December 2021, the Group holds balances with the Central Bank of Lebanon amounting to LL 3,753 billion (2020: LL 4.285 billion), balances with banks and financial institutions amounting to LL 18 billion

-3. As at 31 December 2022, the Group holds balances with the Central Bank of Lebanon amounting to LL 3,999 billion (2021: LL 3,753 billion), balances with banks and financial institutions amounting to LL 246 billion (2021: LL 18 billion), a portfolio of Lebanese government debt securities and certificates of deposit (under financial assets at amortized cost) totalling to LL 873 billion (2021: LL 935 billion), a portfolio of loans amounting to LL 182 billion (2021: LL 318 billion), regulatory blocked funds amounting to LL 4,500 million (2021: LL 4,500 million) and other balances from the Central Bank of Lebanon in other assets amounting to LL 144 billion (2021: LL 40 billion) concentrated in Lebanon which represent 84.76% of the Group's total assets as at 31 December 2022 (31 December 2021: 82.95%).
+(2020: LL 32 billion), a portfolio of Lebanese government debt securities and certificates of deposit (under financial assets at amortized cost) totalling to LL 935 billion (2020: LL 1,615 billion), a portfolio of loans to the private sector amounting to LL 318 billion (2020: LL 505 billion), regulatory blocked funds amounting to LL 4,500 million (2020: LL 4,500 million) and refundable tax on interest from the Central Bank of Lebanon amounting to LL 12.6 billion (2020: LL -) concentrated in Lebanon which represent 82.51% of the Group's total assets as at 31 December 2021 (31 December 2020: 87.32%).